tabuna/tabuna/README.md

 - ⚡ I’m currently working at [SMI2](https://smi2.net/).
 - 📷 Want to see me?
 See on [Instagram](https://www.instagram.com/anaubat/).
-- 🎮 You can play with me [DOTA2](https://www.dotabuff.com/players/72303558).
+- 🎮 You can play with me [DOTA2](https://www.opendota.com/players/72303558/overview).
-- 💬 You can reach me via Telegram (@tabuna).
+- 💬 You can reach me via Telegram [@tabuna](https://t.me/tabuna).

 <!--
 - 🌱 I’m currently learning ...